nikithak17901/INS17/README.md

 The Feistel network is a structure designed for building symmetric key block ciphers.
 It divides input data into two halves and processes them through several rounds of transformation, where the same function is applied for both encryption and decryption.

-Key Features of Feistel Network
+ Features of Feistel Network

-Simplicity: Uses the same function for both encryption and decryption, making the design efficient.
+✅Simplicity: Uses the same function for both encryption and decryption, making the design efficient.

-Divide and Conquer: The input data is split into two parts, facilitating easier manipulation and transformation.
+✅Divide and Conquer: The input data is split into two parts, facilitating easier manipulation and transformation.

-Symmetric Operation: The same keys are used for both processes, which underscores its symmetric nature.
+✅Symmetric Operation: The same keys are used for both processes, which underscores its symmetric nature.

-Reversible: The Feistel structure ensures that if you can encrypt, you can also decrypt, utilizing the same function with different key arrangements.
+✅Reversible: The Feistel structure ensures that if you can encrypt, you can also decrypt, utilizing the same function with different key arrangements.

-Security: It allows for a complex key schedule and multiple rounds, increasing the difficulty of cryptanalysis.
+✅Security: It allows for a complex key schedule and multiple rounds, increasing the difficulty of cryptanalysis.

-How It Works
+📌How It Works

 Input Splitting: The plaintext (input data) is divided into two halves, typically called the left half (L) and the right half (R).